fern0097/BloodBank-REST/README.md

 Below is the link for a collection of instructions in this course.
 You do not have to do everything mentioned in them.
 Find what you need and simply follow those instructions.

-**IDE's and API's Instructions**

-If you get stuck in any of the steps below come and see me in one of the labs.
-Don't leave it for later.

 **IMPORTANT**

 Do not unzip anything directly in drive C:\.
 Windows 10 does not give modify permission directly in drive C:\.

 If you want it to be in drive C directly you need to adjust the security permissions.

 If you don't know how, just extract in any other folder such as documents and/or downloads.
 You can also place it in other drives if you have it like D:\.

 **OS**